valarnin/ffxiv-tools/Guide.md

 This entire process has been scripted out for you.

-1. Download or clone this repo
+1. Download or clone this repo.
+2. (Optional) You can edit `./config/ffxiv-tools-location.sh` if you want to choose a custom installation path.
+However, the default path will be the best for most people.
+Changing the path will make it slightly harder to install newer versions of the script, since you'll have to edit this file every time.
-2. Run `./setup.sh`
+3. Run `./setup.sh` in a terminal window.
-3. The setup script will guide you through the rest of the process
+4. The setup script will guide you through the rest of the process.

 Throughout the remainder of this guide, I will refer to the `FFXIV environment`.
-This can be accessed by running `~/bin/ffxiv-env.sh`.
+This can be accessed by running `~/.local/share/ffxiv-tools/ffxiv-env.sh`.
+This path will differ if you have installed ffxiv-tools to a custom location instead of the default.

+Note that you will have to re-run the setup script again in the future if you change to a different the Wine runtime for your game.

 # The moment of truth